Willamette Valley Educational Offerings Complement Online Learning

 Willamette Valley Public Libraries

 Public libraries are treasured institutions in small towns and big cities alike.
 Many are closed for public health reasons, and have redirected their creative energies into online programming.

 The Albany Public Library (pictured below) offers story time for younger children; check the library’s website for live Zoom Family Storytime, Toddler Storytime and Saturday Storytime, with games, movement and singing.
 Dozens of previous story times are archived on the website to play on your own schedule.
 The library has also transformed its Read to the Dogs program into a virtual experience: Kids can register to read to an attentive canine for 15 minutes.

 The Salem Public Library offers Storytime at Home in both English and Spanish, as well a writing group and a book discussion group for teens.
-Watch the Salem Public Library’s Facebook page or sign up for email alerts about more activities throughout the fall—such as Take & Make Craft Kits and online interactive games, such as scavenger hunts and escape rooms.
+Watch the Salem Public Library’s Facebook page for more about additional events.

 And the Eugene Public Library provides a variety of online education and entertainment for all ages.
 Offerings include online storytimes, themed escape rooms, personalized reading recommendations, book groups, and homeschooling resources.
 For local families, a library card offers additional treasures: free ebooks and audiobooks, streaming movies and shows (including PBS Kids), live tutoring services, and more.